-The Affordable Care Act requires you to have qualifying health insurance coverage, or make an individual shared responsibility payment when you file your tax return.
+The Affordable Care Act requires you to have qualifying health insurance coverage, or through 2018, make an individual shared responsibility payment when you file your tax return.
+After 2018, individual shared responsibility payments are not required.
 If you currently have coverage but are looking to compare plans and costs, have the policy handy when you navigate the Marketplace.
 Other government-approved health insurance options include:

 - A health plan obtained from an insurance company;